Building Credit As An International Student

 The best way to build credit with a credit card is to use it for your daily purchases and pay off your charges each month or week.
 This will allow you to have regular use of the card, and steady payments- both of which lenders like to see.
 To ensure you never miss a payment (and harm your credit score), create an automatic payment for the minimum due each month.
 You can then manually pay the difference of what you’ve spent on the card.

 Although having a credit card during your studies in the US is important, it can be difficult to find a company that will allow you to open a credit card as a new international student- especially if you don’t have a social security number or credit history.
-However, it is possible to find companies, like SelfScore, that will allow you to open a credit card as an international student.

 If you are renting a property on your own or with housemates you will have to pay utility bills – gas, electric, phone, internet etc. (this will not apply when using student accommodation but you will need to apply for your own cell phone contract) so why not build credit while doing it?
 If you’re not paying in one lump sum, set up monthly transfers from your bank toward your rent, expenses and utilities to ensure they are always paid on time.
 Making regular payments on all your utilities is another way to prove to lenders that you are responsible with your payments and will be a suitable applicant for a loan or credit option.
 For each of your utility bills you can request proof of your payments over the last months or years, which many credit providers are beginning to accept as supporting evidence of your payment background for your application.
 Additionally, if you decide to relocate within the US keep in mind that your new utility company may request your utility payment history.